nileshpatra/nileshpatra.github.io/content/posts/2023-year-review.md

 ## Abraham Raji

 This deserves a blog post of its own.
-The most tragic incident of this year was loss of a dear friend, Abraham Raji in a [tragic accident](https://www.debian.org/News/2023/20230914).
+The most sad and shocking incident of this year was loss of a dear friend, Abraham Raji in a [tragic accident](https://www.debian.org/News/2023/20230914).

 ![avronr1](/abraham-1.jpg "")